 9/11 Memorial Museum Tickets

-A limited amount of people can visit the museum at the same time, so all 9/11 Museum tickets, no matter if bought online, at the windows, or as part of a tour, are timed.
-You need to get to the museum 15 minutes before the time indicated on your ticket.
-BUY YOUR TICKET HERE
+➤ A limited amount of people can visit the museum at the same time, so the 9/11 Memorial & Museum Entry Tickets are all timed, no matter if bought online, at the windows, or as part of a tour.
+You need to get to the museum 15 minutes before the time indicated on your ticket. ➥ BUY YOUR TICKET HERE

-➤ The only exception is on Tuesday evenings, when admission to the museum is free between 5 PM and 8 PM (with last entry at 7 PM).
-If you’re visiting the city at this time, of course this is a good way to save some money, but you need to plan your visit in advance.
+The only exception is on Tuesday evenings when admission to the museum is free between 5 PM and 8 PM (with the last entry at 7 PM).
+If you’re visiting the city at this time, this is a good way to save some money, but you need to plan your visit in advance.

 How To Skip the Line at 9/11 Memorial & Museum